 Katherine O’Connell, PhD student (Neuroscience)

-I am a graduate student in Georgetown’s Interdisciplinary Program in Neuroscience (IPN).
+Katie is a graduate student in Georgetown’s Interdisciplinary Program in Neuroscience (IPN).
 She graduated with a Bachelors of Science degree in Biology-Neuroscience from The Pennsylvania State University in 2013.
-After receiving my undergraduate degree, I completed a post baccalaureate research fellowship with Drs.
+After receiving her undergraduate degree, she completed a post-baccalaureate research fellowship with Drs.
 Christian Grillon and Monique Ernst at the National Institute of Mental Health in which her focus was using fMRI and psychophysiological techniques to investigate neural mechanisms underlying anxiety.
-I joined LSAN in the spring of 2016 and am working towards my PhD investigating the subcortical substrates of altruism and affective empathy.
+She joined LSAN in the spring of 2016 and is working towards her PhD investigating the subcortical substrates of altruism and affective empathy.